Stop smoking. Stop drinking. Stop swearing. Dress modestly, or at least dress like us. Stop all the big obvious sin.

 The inner world is a literal universe.
 It’s massive.
 Our heart, our thinking, our emotions, our attitudes, our aptitudes, our intelligences (“intelligences”…plural), our perceptions, our fears, our hopes, our dreams, our expectations, our personality, our experiences, our biological and neurological processes–all of them, work together to make us who we are.

-The universe within is much harder to tame or get-in-order than the big obvious outer stuff.
+The universe within is much harder to tame, or get-in-order, than the big obvious outer stuff.
+This is what many call the “battlefield of the mind.”

-Anyone can change their outer appearance and live by a set of rules.
+Anyone can change their outer appearance and live by a set of rules to fit in.
 People do this all the time.
-Only Jesus can change us on the inside and only if we are willing to let Him.
+Only Jesus can truly free us and change us on the inside, and only if we are willing to let Him.